nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Display  of person list
 Initially, there is only one `PersonListPanel` that displays the person list in the ui.
 However, our product classifies `Person` into three different categories -- `Buyer`, `Supplier`, and `Deliverer`.
 Therefore, it is necessary to have a separate list panel for each of these three type of `Person`.

 In addition, buyers, suppliers and deliverers have comprehensive details on the orders or pets that they possess, besides their contact information.
-A `PersonCard` with only `Label` of JavaFX will display information in a very unorganised and lengthy way, which is not helpful in obtaining information quickly.
+A `PersonCard` with only `Label` of JavaFX will display information in a very unorganised and lengthy way, which is not helpful in helping the user obtain information quickly.
 Therefore, the ui needs to be optimised for the situation where there is plentiful information that the user wants to know about a single `Person`.

 In the implementation, we have a `personListPanelPlaceholder` in the `MainWindow`, which can be filled by one of the followings depending on the `Command` executed:
 * `BuyerListPanel`: displays information about each `Buyer` using a `BuyerCard` in a `ListView`.